1337est/dotfiles/README.md

 ### **`Desktop`**

-The desktop environment folder.
-Frequently used for temporary organization and ongoing work.
-It also includes:
+My desktop needs to be cleaned frequently, but never does.
+Just like a real desktop, I try and use this space to hold random things I'm working on.
+I put them where they need to go when I have the free time to do so.
+Furthermore, I utilize a Neovim plugin called `neorg` to manage my notes that I keep on my `Desktop`.
+You can learn more about it [here](https://github.com/nvim-neorg/neorg).
+As a general overview, it's a note taking utility centered around the well known Org-mode that Emacs has.
+Subdirectories within `neorg` contain an organized note-taking flow.
+Here is the structure I like to use for my notes:

 ```
  adrian
-├──  Desktop
+└──  Desktop
-│   ├──  neorg
+    └──  neorg
-│   │   ├──  work
-│   │   ├──  school
-│   │   │   └──  index.norg
+        ├──  index.norg
+        ├──  help
-│   │   ├──  rum
+        ├──  ideas
-│   │   │   ├──  timestop.norg
-│   │   │   ├──  the_awakener.norg
-│   │   │   ├──  quotes.norg
-│   │   │   ├──  kids.norg
-│   │   │   └──  cogito_libri_sapientiae.norg
-│   │   ├──  research
+        ├──  notes
-│   │   │   ├──  nvim.norg
-│   │   │   └──  index.norg
-│   │   ├──  projects
+        ├──  projects
-│   │   ├──  notes
+        ├──  research
-│   │   │   ├──  todo.norg
-│   │   │   └──  index.norg
-│   │   ├──  ideas
+        ├──  rum
-│   │   │   ├──  terminal_platformer.norg
-│   │   │   ├──  shapes.norg
-│   │   │   ├──  reflection.norg
-│   │   │   └──  brrito.norg
-│   │   ├──  help
+        ├──  school
-│   │   │   ├──  vim-guide.norg
-│   │   │   ├──  new_arch_install.norg
-│   │   │   └──  bluetooth_issues.norg
-│   │   └──  index.norg
+        └──  work
 ```

-- **`Desktop/neorg`**
-A directory specifically for managing Neorg files.
-Subdirectories within contain structured notes for work, school, projects, research, and personal ideas.
+[//]: # (TODO I need to go through this entire readme as it was never finished, and is also now out of date since: 2024-12-09)

 ### **`Documents`**

-This directory is used for storing important documents and is further categorized:
+This directory is used for storing important documents.
+What more is there to know?

 ```
  adrian
-├──  Documents
+└──  Documents
-│   ├──  work
-│   ├──  school
 ```

-- **`Documents/work`**
-Work-related documents, such as reports, meeting notes, and proposals.

-- **`Documents/school`**
-Contains academic materials, assignments, and other school-related documents.

 ### **`Downloads`**

 The default location for downloaded files.
-Files are typically moved from here to their respective permanent locations.
+Files are typically moved from here to their respective locations when I have the time, similar to the `Desktop`.

 ```
  adrian
-├── 󰉍 Downloads
+└── 󰉍 Downloads
 ```

 ### **`Music`**